cl-tohoku/bert-japanese/README.md

-# BERT Models for Japanese Text

-BERT models trained on Japanese text.
+# Pretrained Japanese BERT models

+This is a repository of pretrained Japanese BERT models.
+The pretrained models are available along with the source code of pretraining.

 ## Features